A pipeline to search for signatures of line-of-sight acceleration in gravitational wave signals produced by compact binary coalescences: The Case of GW190814

-For the \texttt{IMRPhenomPv2} recovery, we find the SNR $\rho_{\rm mf}^N$ to be $39.32$, while for the \texttt{IMRPhenomXP} and \texttt{IMRPhenomXPHM} recoveries we find the same number to be $41.07$ and $39.75$, respectively.
-Figure \ref{fig:corner_plot_comp_GW190814} shows the corner plots of $\Gamma_1$, $\mathcal{M}$, and $q$ for the cases considered above: \texttt{IMRPhenomPv2} (magenta), \texttt{IMRPhenomXP} (green), and \texttt{IMRPhenomXPHM} (brown).
-Using \texttt{IMRPhenomPv2} or \texttt{IMRPhenomXPHM} as the base waveforms for the recovery results in biased posteriors.
-Indeed, none of the parameters are recovered using \texttt{IMRPhenomXPHM} while only $\mathcal{M}$ is recovered with \texttt{IMRPhenomPv2}.
-Furthermore, although all parameters are well recovered while using \texttt{IMRPhenomXP} as the base waveform during recovery, the $90\%$ confidence interval on the recovery of $\Gamma_1$ is significantly larger than what is reported in \cite{2024arXiv240101743H}.
-We therefore believe the results of LOSA inference in \cite{2024arXiv240101743H} must be interpreted with caution.
+Figure \ref{fig:corner_plot_comp_GW190814} shows the corner plots of $\Gamma_1$, $\mathcal{M}$, and $q$ for the cases considered above and Table~\ref{tab: snr_190814} shows the corresponding SNRs.
+Though all parameters are well recovered while using \textsc{IMRPhenomXAS} with phase marginalization and \textsc{IMRPhenomXHM} without phase marginalization, using \textsc{IMRPhenomXHM} with phase marginalization for the recovery results in biased posteriors.
+Indeed, none of the parameters are recovered using \textsc{IMRPhenomXHM} with phase marginalization --- the setup similar to the one used in \cite{2024arXiv240101743H}.
+We therefore recommend that the results of LOSA inference in \cite{2024arXiv240101743H} must be interpreted with caution.